 MediationMany separating and divorcing parents (as well as parents who have never been married) come to me for help crafting their parenting plan.

-Some come on their own, while others are referred by enlightened attorneys or attorney mediators know that a mental health professional (with a background in family systems and child development as well as expertise in separation and divorce) is best qualified to help craft a plan that will be in your child/ren’s best interests now and into the future.
+Some come on their own, while others are referred by enlightened attorneys or attorney mediators who know that a mental health professional (with a background in family systems and child development, as well as expertise in separation and divorce) is best qualified to help craft a plan that will be in your child/ren’s best interests, now and into the future.
 Sometimes a couple will work with me independently of any legal process.
 Other times we work in parallel or in collaboration with a couple’s attorneys and/or mediator.

 Collaborative DivorceCollaborative Divorce is non-adversarial, out of court process that offers divorcing couples the opportunity to maintain control over the restructuring of their family.